Alek Manoah

-Alek Isaac Manoah (born January 9, 1998) is an American professional baseball pitcher for the Atlanta Braves of Major League Baseball (MLB).
-He has previously played in MLB for the Toronto Blue Jays.
+Alek Isaac Manoah (born January 9, 1998) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Toronto Blue Jays and Los Angeles Angels.
 The Blue Jays selected Manoah with the 11th overall pick of the 2019 MLB draft out of West Virginia University.
-Manoah made his MLB debut in 2021 and was an All-Star in 2022.
+He made his MLB debut in 2021 and was an All-Star in 2022.

 Amateur career

 Manoah attended South Dade High School in Homestead, Florida, and played for the school's baseball team.
 As a junior, he batted .492 with five home runs and 32 runs batted in.
 That summer, he played in the Under Armour All-America Baseball Game at Wrigley Field.
 During his senior year, he signed to play college baseball at West Virginia University.
 Manoah was not selected in the 2016 Major League Baseball draft out of high school and thus enrolled at West Virginia.

-In 2017, as a freshman for the West Virginia Mountaineers, Manoah appeared in 19 games as a pitcher (ten starts), pitching to a 1–1 win-loss record with a 3.07 earned run average (ERA), earning a spot on the Big 12 Conference's All-Freshman Team.
+In 2017, as a freshman for the West Virginia Mountaineers, Manoah appeared in 19 games as a pitcher (ten starts), pitching to a 1–1 win–loss record with a 3.07 earned run average (ERA), earning a spot on the Big 12 Conference's All-Freshman Team.
 As a sophomore in 2018, Manoah went 3–5 with a 4.00 ERA in 23 games (eight starts).
 He particularly struggled with command, posting a 1.50 WHIP.
 That summer, he pitched in the Cape Cod Baseball League for the Chatham Anglers where he went 4–3 with a 3.57 ERA in nine starts.
 Prior to the 2019 season, Manoah was named a preseason All-American by Baseball America.
 During the season, Manoah was named to the Golden Spikes Award watchlist along with unanimously being named the Big 12 Pitcher of the Year.
 At the time he received the award, he was 8–3 with a 1.91 ERA in 14 starts, striking out 125 batters in 94 innings.
 He finished his junior year with a 9–4 record and a 2.08 ERA over 16 starts, compiling 144 strikeouts over 108 1/3 innings.